idaholab/moose/modules/doc/content/index.md

 !card-end!

 !card! gallery/laser_welding.gif title=Laser Melt Pool
-A laser is rotated around the surface of a stainless steel block.
+Using an arbitrary Lagrangian-Eulerian (ALE) formulation a laser is rotated around the surface of a stainless steel block.
 The steel first melts and then begins to evaporate.
 The recoil force from evaporation deforms the surface of the melt pool which in turn drives flow in the melt pool interior.
 Melt flow is determined using the incompressible [Navier-Stokes](modules/navier_stokes/index.md) equations while mesh deformation is determined using a linear elasticity equation.
 !card-end!

 !card! gallery/corner_flow.gif title=Porous Flow around Corner